 Imagine thirteen “wild areas” within seven different Indiana state forests: large tracts of forests undisturbed by commercial logging and perfect for hiking, backpacking, hunting, foraging, mountain biking, horseriding, and camping in a wild forest setting.
-These wild areas would also provide critical deep forest habitat for many threatened and endangered species, including bats, neotropical migratory songbirds, reptiles, and amphibians.
+These wild areas would also provide critical deep forest habitat for many rare threatened and endangered species, including bobcats, gray foxes, bats, songbirds, reptiles, and amphibians.

 In Indiana, a program of state wild areas would provide a place for recreating in wild nature that isn’t possible in a state nature preserve (off limits to most recreation) or at state parks (heavily developed with roads, buildings, etc.).
-The Wild Indiana campaign is a strong first step towards restoring a state forest management policy that balances the recreation and wilderness preservation with timber production.
+The Wild Indiana campaign’s objective is to restore a state forest management policy that balances timber production with recreation and wilderness preservation.

 How can you get involved?